aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/70-advanced-topics/200-pipelines/3000-new-pipeline.md

 Return to the file `pipeline_stack.py` and edit as follows:

-{{<highlight python "hl_lines=4-6 15 20-48">}}
+{{<highlight python "hl_lines=13 18-30">}}
-from aws_cdk import (
+from constructs import Construct from aws_cdk import (
     core,
     aws_codecommit as codecommit,
-    aws_codepipeline as codepipeline,
-    aws_codepipeline_actions as codepipeline_actions,
-    pipelines as pipelines
+    pipelines as pipelines,
 )
+from cdk_workshop.pipeline_stage import WorkshopPipelineStage

-class WorkshopPipelineStack(core.Stack):
+class WorkshopPipelineStack(Stack):

-    def __init__(self, scope: core.Construct, id: str, **kwargs) -> None:
-        super().__init__(scope, id, **kwargs)
+    def __init__(self, scope: Construct, id: str, **kwargs) -> None: super().__init__(scope, id, **kwargs)

         # Creates a CodeCommit repository called 'WorkshopRepo'
         repo = codecommit.Repository(
-            self, 'WorkshopRepo',
+            self, "WorkshopRepo", repository_name="WorkshopRepo"
-            repository_name= "WorkshopRepo"
         )

-        # Defines the artifact representing the sourcecode
-        source_artifact = codepipeline.Artifact()
-        # Defines the artifact representing the cloud assembly
-        # (cloudformation template + all other assets)
-        cloud_assembly_artifact = codepipeline.Artifact()

-        pipeline = pipelines.CdkPipeline(
+        pipeline = pipelines.CodePipeline(
-            self, 'Pipeline',
+            self,
-            cloud_assembly_artifact=cloud_assembly_artifact,

-            # Generates the source artifact from the repo we created in the last step
-            source_action=codepipeline_actions.CodeCommitSourceAction(
-                action_name='CodeCommit', # Any Git-based source control
-                output=source_artifact, # Indicates where the artifact is stored repository=repo # Designates the repo to draw code from ),

-            # Builds our source code outlined above into a could assembly artifact
-            synth_action=pipelines.SimpleSynthAction(
-                install_commands=[
+            "Pipeline",
+            synth=pipelines.ShellStep(
+                "Synth",
+                input=pipelines.CodePipelineSource.code_commit(repo, "master"),
+                commands=[
-                    'npm install -g aws-cdk', # Installs the cdk cli on Codebuild 'pip install -r requirements.txt' # Instructs codebuild to install required packages ],
+                    "npm install -g aws-cdk",  # Installs the cdk cli on Codebuild "pip install -r requirements.txt",  # Instructs Codebuild to install required packages "npx cdk synth",
-                synth_command='npx cdk synth',
-                source_artifact=source_artifact, # Where to get source code to build cloud_assembly_artifact=cloud_assembly_artifact, # Where to place built source )
+                ]
+            ),
         )
 {{</highlight>}}

 ### Component Breakdown
 The above code does several things:

-* `source_artifact`/`cloud_assembly_artifact`: These will store our source code and [cloud assembly](https://docs.aws.amazon.com/cdk/latest/guide/apps.html#apps_cloud_assembly) respectively
-* `pipelines.CdkPipeline(...)`: This initializes the pipeline with the required values.
+* `pipelines.CodePipeline(...)`: This initializes the pipeline with the required values.
 This will serve as the base component moving forward.
 Every pipeline requires at bare minimum:
-    * `code_pipeline_actions.CodeCommitSourceAction(...)`: The `source_action` of the pipeline will check the designated repository for source code and generate an artifact.
-    * `pipelines.SimpleSynthAction(...)`: The `synth_action` of the pipeline will take the source artifact generated in by the `source_action` and build the application based on the `synth_command` in a CodeBuild container setup using the `install_commands`.
+    * `pipelines.ShellStep(...)`: The `synth` of the pipeline describes the commands necessary to install dependencies, build, and synth the CDK application from source.
+This should always end in a *synth* command, for NPM-based projects this is always `npx cdk synth`.
+      * The `input` of the synth step specifies the repository where the CDK source code is stored.

 ## Deploy Pipeline and See Result
 All that's left to get our pipeline up and running is to commit our changes and run one last cdk deploy.